 In 2012 the Sunrise Institute of Fine Arts was created in Miami, Florida to provide an outlet for artistic expression through professional development and artistic skills training to individuals with varying abilities and disabilities.
 Sunrise Community’s philosophy of 50 years is rooted in the belief that all people have the ability to be creative.
 The program provides an outlet for visionary artists and an insight into the exceptional talents our participants possessed in the continuum of Fine Arts.
 By fostering a supportive environment for artists to express their creativity, attitudes about abilities, not disabilities emerged.
 One of the first endeavors of the Sunrise Institute of Fine Art started with Performing Arts.
 The first projects were two short films; Runaway Rudolf and the Four Corners of Love that showcased dramatic abilities.
 The films led participants to gain insight into their feelings and to demonstrate psychologically true and physically realized performances.
 The films proved to be very successful in creating a positive outlook on life, an improved work ethic, communication skills, and inspired our actors to continue to improve their craft.
 The actors take ownership of their performances and add the title “actor” to their description of themselves.
 The transformations in personalities and increased self-esteem occur by providing a creative environment, allowing their abilities to emerge as their artistic expressions are revealed.
 One actor said it felt amazing to have fans; another enjoyed being recognized for something he did on screen.
 KW, lead actor in both films said, “I feel great when people ask me about my part in the movie, it makes me feel like a whole person, like I matter”, and KB said, “When I am on film, it makes me feel like I can overcome those things in life that my disability has held me back on, my disability does not matter anymore on film.
 People appreciate me for the work I am able to do on camera, I have fans.”
 All actors felt respected for their talents and their ability to entertain through film, and are enthusiastically working on the third film.

-National Headquarter for Sunrise Community, Inc., and the Sunrise Group Adminstration
+National Headquarters for Sunrise Community, Inc., and the Sunrise Group Administration

 Our mission is to provide people with developmental and intellectual disabilities the assistance and support necessary to enable them to live valued lives in the community.